royandugu/React-Task-Tracker/README.md

 **TO DO FOR NOW**
 1. The random id for now in taskRenderer
 2. Update the common renderer
+3. Figure out the use of customData and all others in tRenderer
+4. Proper naming

 <br>
 **Initial test**